matt-gunther/DHScalendars/README.md

 DHScalendars - How to process DHS reproductive calendar data
 ================
 Matt Gunther <mgunther@umn.edu>
-28 June, 2021
+29 June, 2021

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-**Check out the “Quick Start” article to get going as quickly as possible.**
+# Quick Start

+Visit the [Quick Start](articles/Quick-Start.html) article to start processing a new sample right away.

 # What is DHS reproductive calendar data?